By Bob Sperber, Editor, Contract Packaging

 In related news, the Columbus facility last summer earned a GMP Certificate of Compliance from the European Medicines Agency (EMA) for secondary packaging of non-sterile drug products.

-Besides its pharmaceutical work, the company serves various food, beverage, CPG and promotional customers with services spanning design and consulting, primary and secondary packaging; repack kitting and assembly; warehousing, inventory management and distribution.
+Besides its pharmaceutical work, the company serves various food, beverage, CPG and promotional customers with services spanning design and consulting, primary and secondary packaging; repack kitting with the use of a Lateral Flow Test Assembly Kitting; warehousing, inventory management and distribution.